 We can help you if you have no friends or family you can call on and:

-- you are self-isolating because you or a member of your household is at risk or tested positive for coronavirus or you have been in close contact with someone who has tested positive for coronavirus
+- you are self-isolating because you or a member of your household has tested positive for coronavirus or you have been in close contact with someone who has tested positive for coronavirus

-We can help you with shopping, or fetching your prescription or finding someone to have a chat with.
+We can help you with shopping, accessing a supermarket priority slot, fetching your prescription or finding someone to have a chat with.

 Unfortunately, we cannot help with domestic jobs or looking after pets.